NIMBY

 RQD NIMBY Configuration

-Configure RQD NIMBY via environment variables or rqd.conf
+Configure RQD NIMBY via environment variables or rqd.conf:

 # Enable NIMBY on this workstation